input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 The combination of record syntax and sum types, while allowed, causes [considerable issues](https://stackoverflow.com/questions/37652243/record-syntax-and-sum-types/37657296#37657296).
-The main issue heere is that such a combination silently sneaks partiality in 'via the back door', which, given our stance against partiality, is definitely not desirable.
+The main issue here is that such a combination silently sneaks partiality in 'via the back door', which, given our stance against partiality, is definitely not desirable.
 While arguably useful in some cases, this extra trouble doesn’t make it worth its weight.